-18.B.2.b.
+17.B.2.b.
 Criminal history check suitability determinations shall be made by an authorized member of the Human Resources Division.
 There shall be three determination categories:

 - i.
 Category 1: "Suitable" determinations shall be considered recommendations and left to the Administrative Authority's discretion whether to hire the individual. - ii.
-Category 2: "Not Suitable" determinations shall be considered final decisions in the hiring process but may be appealed by the Administrative Authority, individual, or designee, to the Director of the Human Resources Division.
+Category 2: "Not Suitable" determinations shall be considered final decisions in the hiring process but may be appealed by the Administrative Authority, individual, or designee, to the Director of the Human Resources Division. - iii.

-iii.
 Category 3: "Not Required" determinations shall be rendered when a criminal history check is deemed not required at that time.

-18.B.2.c.
+17.B.2.c.
 If an individual is deemed "Not Suitable", they are ineligible for employment.

-18.B.2.d.
+17.B.2.d.
 All criminal history checks for employment, or any criminal history check performed on current employees, may only be conducted by an authorized member of the Division of Human Resources.

-18.B.2.e.
-Confidentiality - Criminal history checks forms and results shall be maintained as confidential by all persons who have access to the material.
+17.B.2.e.
+Confidentiality Criminal history checks forms and results shall be maintained as confidential by all persons who have access to the material.

-18.B.3.
-Family Relationships - No applicant may be appointed to a position in the Judicial Department if a member of the applicant's family:
+17.B.3.
+Family Relationships No applicant may be appointed to a position in the Judicial Department if a member of the applicant's family:

-18.B.3.a.
+17.B.3.a.
 Would directly or indirectly exercise supervisory, appointment, or dismissal authority or be in a position to take disciplinary action over another family member;

-18.B.3.b.
+17.B.3.b.
 Would audit, verify, receive or would be entrusted with monies received or handled by another family member;

-18.B.3.c.
+17.B.3.c.
 Would have access to the employee's confidential information, including payroll and personnel records.

-18.B.4 No employee shall be hired into the classified system in excess of the number of full-time equivalent positions designated in the staffing pattern, or outside the job classes or salary ranges designated by the personnel job classification plan.
+17.B.4 No employee shall be hired into the classified system in excess of the number of full-time equivalent positions designated in the staffing pattern, or outside the job classes or salary ranges designated by the personnel job classification plan.

-18.B.5.
-No employee shall work in a classified or contract position, or any combination thereof, in excess of one full-time equivalent (1.0 FTE) position.
+17.B.5.
+No employee shall work in a classified or contract position, or any combination thereof, in excess of 1 full-time equivalent (1.0 FTE) position.

-18.B.6.
+17.B.6.
 All employees, volunteers, and interns shall be required to complete an application and policy acknowledgement checklist prior to the completion of the first day of work.

-18.C.
-Reinstatement of a Former Certified Employee - The Administrative Authority may rehire a former certified employee into the same job classification the employee was assigned at date of separation and provided that the employee was in good standing at date of separation.
+17.C.
+Reinstatement of a Former Certified Employee The Administrative Authority may rehire a former certified employee into the same job classification the employee was assigned at date of separation and provided that the employee was in good standing at date of separation.
 The employee must be reinstated within 180 calendar days after separation.
 Requests for reinstatement shall be sent to the Administrative Authority filling the vacancy and must be received by the Administrative Authority on or before the closing date for the position.
-Employees requesting a reinstatement to a closed posting, if reinstatement qualifications have been met, can request to be placed on the talent pool.
 In cases where a talent pool has been created, an employee may request to be placed on the talent pool as a reinstatement, if reinstatement qualifications have been met.

-Rule 19 - Probationary Period
+Rule 18 - Probationary Period

-19.A.
+18.A.
 Probationary Status

-19.A.1.
-A newly appointed, non-at-will employee shall serve a one-year probationary period commencing on the date of employment into the classified position to which the employee is appointed, except that the appointment of a current certified employee to a different, non-at-will position within the classified system, whether by promotion, demotion, or transfer, shall not be governed by this rule.
+18.A.1.
+A newly appointed, employee shall serve a 1-year probationary period commencing on the date of employment into the classified position to which the employee is appointed, except that the appointment of a current certified employee to a different, position within the classified system, whether by promotion, demotion, or transfer, shall not be governed by this rule.

-19.A.2.
-An at-will employee moving to a non-at-will position within the classified system shall serve a one-year probationary period in the new position.
+18.A.2.
+An at-will employee moving to a position within the classified system shall serve a 1-year probationary period in the new position.